Rodio346/mythical-javascript/README.md

 So now the combination of the constructor function and the prototype object may be called as a "class".
 Also Python first class dynamic classes have the same implementation of properties/methods resolution.
 So Python are just a syntactic sugar for delegation based inheritance used in ECMAScript.
 Now in ES6 the concept of "class" is standardized and is implemented as a syntactic sugar on top of the constructor functions as we learned.

+Object also have internal slots called [[Extensible]] internal slots which is boolean value can controls whether or not properties may be added to the object.
+If false then cannot be added else it can be added.

+#### ECMAScript Function Objects

+Function objects were used in ES5 but in later ES6.0 they were used widely and have many internal slots.

 ### Class

 Being a syntactic sugar it does work exactly like how we discussed in our previous example with prototype objects.<br>